 - All relevant university policies have been followed (and sponsor policies in the case of sponsored research).

 - Charges are appropriate for the account (project, task or award).

 - Funds are available in the account (project, task or award) being charged.

-- Charges to sponsored research funds are additionally guided by cost policy.
-Refer to links in the policy section.
+- Charges to sponsored research funds are additionally guided by Administrative Guide 3.1.4 Cost Policy.